-Contents at UserGuiding (guides, hotspots, checklists, and NPS) can be set to show on a particular page or pages within your web app depending on the page URL.
+Contents at UserGuiding (guides, hotspots, checklists, and NPS) can be set to show on a particular page or pages within your web app, depending on the page URL.

-In this tutorial, we explain how you can use the regular expression (regex) to trigger a UserGuiding Content on a page with a dynamic URL.
+This tutorial explains how you can use the regular expression (regex) to trigger a UserGuiding Content on a page with a dynamic URL.

 When crafting new content, you should make sure you're setting it to show on the correct page.
-To do this, you will need to find Page Targeting and set-up a condition with targeting rules and URLs.
+To do this, you will need to find Page Targeting and set up a condition with targeting rules and URLs.

-In the example below, the current URL matches the Page Targeting condition of a guide called "My Welcome Guide".
+In the example below, the current URL matches the Page Targeting condition of a guide called "My Welcome Guide."

 Page Targeting Condition:

 You can find Page Targeting in the Settings Page of contents in panel.userguiding.com and Chrome Extension.

 URL matches regex

 A regular expression (regex) is a codified way of creating a pattern for a string.
 You can choose regex as a rule to create a general matching condition that follows some rules.

 To use a regex, select the regex as your rule and type the expression into the URL field.
 The total URL input will be treated as a regular expression, and the condition for your Target Page URL will be set.